 In addition to mobile-based housekeeping processes that allow for greater visibility and efficiency to make sure locations continue to meet strict standards, businesses are investing in push messaging, leveraging SMS and social media to better respond to and communicate with guests and each other in a more proactive way.
 These investments in technology keep staff connected while also making sure that they remain safe, healthy, motivated, and productive.

 Again, this isn’t just about the needs of the present.
 It’s about how present conditions are likely to shape the future.
-Creating a scalable framework for staff to do their jobs will continue to be paramount to success.
+Creating a scalable framework for staff to do their jobs will remain paramount to success.

 In the next part, we will discover the remaining four ways a hotel organisation can ensure its long-term success with technology and innovation.